-Problem: Under Section 153-1-11, C.R.S.
-1963 (repealed with the adoption of the Colorado Probate Code)
+- Problem: Under Section 153-1-11, C.R.S.
+1963 (repealed with the adoption of the Colorado Probate Code) is it sufficient compliance with the statute if the citation or notice is mailed registered mail by the Clerk and the return receipt is signed by the addressee regardless of the age of the addressee? - Answer: Yes.

 NOTE: Under Section 153-1-11, C.R.S.
-1963, the prerequisite is that the person cannot be found in the mail.
+1963, the prerequisite is that the person cannot be found in the State of Colorado, and the provision is that the person shall be served by personal service or by mail.
 The provision for service by mail is Rule 4(g)(1), C.R.C.P.